anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

   - \>: Used to redirect output.
 For example running ```ls > hello.txt``` will print the contents of ls into hello.txt.
 Note that each time we do this, the file ```hello.txt``` is overwritten

   - \>>: This is the append operator.
 It is the same as above but instead of overwriting it appends.

+  - |: Used for chaining/combining commands.
+Pipes the output of one command to another.
+Here doing ```c1 | c2``` means that output after running c1 is input of c2.
+    - Running ```ls | wc -l``` counts number of lines after running ls command
+    - Another example is to remove duplicates in a way uniq cannot.
+For example:

+    If we have:

+        Hello
+        Hello
+        SCP
+        BGM
+        SCP
+        BG<

+    Running ```uniq file.txt``` produces the following.
+This still has duplicates as only consecutive duplicates are eleminated.

+        Hello
+        SCP
+        BGM
+        SCP
+        BGM

+    But if we run ```sort file.txt | uniq``` it produces:

+        BGM
+        SCP
+        Hello

+    - Yet another use case is to print a specific row in a table.

+    If we have the following:

+        ro1 | ro2
+        ABC | CSE
+        XYZ | IT

+    And we only want to print the 2nd row we can do ```head -2 file.txt | tail -1```.
+This prints ```ABC | CSE```.